kraven000/Simple-BMI-Calculator-GUI/README.md

 - A clean and simple interface for easy interaction.

 ### Note:
-- Ensure to input height in meters and weight in kilograms for accurate results.
+- Ensure input height in meters and weight in kilograms for accurate results.
 - This application is for educational purposes and should not replace professional medical advice.

 ### Author:
 - This script was created by Akhilesh Verma.

 ### License:
-- This project is licensed under MIT liense.
+- This project is licensed under MIT license.